ftchirou/faical.dev/src/modern-swift-data-access-layers/README.md

     .result()
 ```

 Our store abstraction is now complete.
 We have simple functions for creating, updating and deleting objects.
-And we have an equally simple and expressive API for filtering and sorting the sorted objects.
+And we have an equally simple and expressive API for filtering and sorting the stored objects.

 ## Up the Ladder of Abstraction